Biological Control of HWA with Sasajiscymnus tsugae

 The HWA that is devastating our eastern hemlocks was introduced from Southern Japan around 1911 on horticultural nursery stock (Tsuga sieboldii) that were delivered for a newly created Japanese Garden at Maymont, a Gilded Age estate in Richmond, VA.
 Perhaps an instance of “keeping up with the Vanderbilts’ (gardens)”?
 For more on biological control of HWA at Biltmore Estate, go to Biltmore.

-This insect was not identified as hemlock woolly adelgid until 1951, when USDA staff located it at this urban Richmond site, located outside the native Eastern hemlock range.
-But for the next 40 years, this HWA infestation was allowed to grow and spread unchecked northward into the natural hemlock range in Virginia’s Shenandoah region, before control efforts were initiated by a CT researcher in 1991.
+This insect was identified as hemlock woolly adelgid from samples collected at Maymont in 1951, when USDA staff located it at this urban Richmond site, located outside the native Eastern hemlock range.
+But the actual identification was apparently delayed for several more decades.
+And so this HWA infestation was allowed to grow and spread unchecked northward into the natural hemlock range in Virginia’s Shenandoah region, before control efforts were initiated by a CT researcher in 1991.
 The effect of this “benign neglect” on the part of USDA was to allow a massive HWA population buildup, which then plunged down across the Southern Appalachians in the form of a biological avalanche, destroying hemlocks in its path.
 (See animated USFS map of HWA origin and spread.)

 In its Southern Japanese homeland area, the presence of Hemlock Woolly Adelgid does not damage the native hemlocks –Tsuga sieboldii, even though this hemlock species is very similar to our Eastern and Carolina hemlocks in having low levels of biological resistance to this HWA.
-(See 2008 Research Report on Resistance of Hemlock Species to HWA) So under these circumstances, biological control is critical for hemlock survival in southern Japan.
+(See 2008 Research Report on Resistance of Hemlock Species to HWA) So this tells us that biological control is critical for hemlock survival in southern Japan.
 And the native predator beetle that controls this HWA in Japan is a small, black ladybird beetle by the name of Sasajiscymnus tsugae (Sasi or St for short … until 2004 it was called Pseudoscymnus tsugae or Pt – same beetle, different name.)